djbender/pipes/README.md

 a view that you don't have, you forgot to add it in either the presenter or the data pipeline.

-DO NOT MAKE ANY SORT OF DATA PROCESSING CALLS IN THE VIEW!!!
+DO NOT MAKE ANY SORT OF DATA RETRIEVAL/PROCESSING CALLS IN THE VIEW OR PRESENTER!!!

 ## Frequently Asked Questions

-** Why isn't this MVC? **
+**Why isn't this MVC?**

 Well, not to get on my high horse, but MVC as it is often implemented is a tightly coupled structure, and it is very often coupled to both the notion of a web request